ietf-wg-cellar/matroska-specification/codec/av1.md

 # Segment restrictions

 Matroska doesn't allow dynamic changes within a codec for the whole `Segment`.
 The parameters that should not change for a video `Track` are the dimensions and the `CodecPrivate`.
-Given the more dynamic nature of AV1 some parameters MAY change within a Segment without affecting the playback.
-But some fields in the `Sequence Header OBUs` MUST not change for the whole duration of the Segment: [seq_profile], [high_bitdepth], the first [seq_level_idx] and [color_range].
+AV1 can contain a single stream/track with multiple `coded video sequence` with varying `Sequence Header OBU`.
+Therefore some parameters MAY change within a `Segment`.
+But some fields in the `Sequence Header OBUs` MUST not change for the whole duration of the `Segment`: [seq_profile], [high_bitdepth], the first [seq_level_idx] and [color_range].

 # TrackEntry elements